tachiyomiorg/website/website/src/docs/faq/extensions.md

 ### How do I move to a split extension?

-Install the extension that your manga is from, and then uninstall the multisource extension.
+Install the extension that your series is from, and then uninstall the multisource extension.
-If the manga shows the source as a bunch of numbers, force close the app.
+If the series shows the source as a bunch of numbers, force close the app.
 For known issues with split extensions, go to this [GitHub issue](https://github.com/tachiyomiorg/tachiyomi-extensions/issues/5672).

 ---